- Find out all there is to know about the Heineken® brewing process and learn how to serve a real 'star'

 - Follow a beer bottle's journey from factory floor to thirsty mouth, with a fully immersive light show in a futuristic room!

-The world-famous Heineken® Brewery opened in 1867, but 2019 is also a dam good year for beer in the heart of Amsterdam.
-Now an interactive, semi-guided, and immersive attraction located in the old Heineken® brewery, with multiple tastings and free beer included, it's a real mecca for beer fans and a quintessential Amsterdam experience.
+The world-famous Heineken® Brewery opened in 1867, but the 21st century is still a dam good time for beer in the heart of Amsterdam.
+Now an interactive, semi-guided, and immersive attraction located in the old Heineken® brewery, with multiple tastings and free beer included, it's a real mecca for beer fans – and a quintessential Amsterdam experience.
 Arrive thirsty!

 Explore historic brewing rooms complete with authentic 18th-century wooden and copper machinery.
 Then, get hands-on with some modern interactive games from the brand's global sponsors, like Formula 1, UEFA Champions League, and the Rugby World Cup.
 Heineken is timeless.